reetjain01/Shareable-Notes/README.md

 - **Sharing Notes**: Adding functionality to share notes via email or a link.
 - **User Authentication**: Allowing users to sign up and sync their notes across devices.
 - **Rich Text Editing**: Expanding the editor with more formatting options (e.g., headings, lists, etc.).
+- **Encryption Settings**: Providing advanced encryption options and key management for more flexibility.

 ## Contributing